REVISIONIST MAGAZINE

 Kate Boyette started in N.Y.C. with independent film production, which led her to L.A. to work at Creative Artist Agency.
 Underwhelmed teaching celebrities how to drive their Priuses, she left CAA and enrolled in Le Cordon Bleu.
 Since then, her culinary pursuits and events took her from Texas to Park City, Utah, to eventually, Charleston, S.C. as the first editor-in-chief of the culinary publication, The Local Palate.
 She recently launched her boutique cookbook publishing company, Mise En Place Publishing, which published the female literary journal, REVISIONIST as well as multiple cookbooks, and earned her MFA in creative writing from Vermont College of Fine Arts, combining her two loves—cooking and storytelling.

-Email kate@miseenplacepr.com to register
+Questions?
+Email kate@miseenplacepr.com

 The Workshop